tonycomrade/rsschool-cv/cv.md

 - **Telegram:** @hyouka_sama
 ---
 ## About Me
 My name is Anton.
 I am 26 years old.
 I come from Bielorussia, I live in Gomel.
 I am a communicative person.
 My best qualities are reliable and hard-working.
 If I am interested in something, I plunge headlong into this process.
 I want changed my job and came to the decision that I want to become a web developer.
-Now i living in Belgium.
+Now i living in Belgium Ghent.

 ---
 ## Skills